FullWrite Professional: FullWrite

-Like MacPaint, MacWrite dominated the early Mac software market, and like MacPaint, it did this despite of serious limitations.
+Like MacPaint, MacWrite dominated the early Mac software market, and like MacPaint, it did this despite serious limitations.
 MacWrite introduced a semi-WYSIWYG GUI to word processor users, and many of its conventions remain as standards today - selecting text with a drag of the mouse and then cutting it, for instance.
 However, as it held the entire document in memory, and memory of the era was limited, MacWrite was only usable for documents up to about eight pages long.

 With FullPaint successfully competing against MacPaint, the target for the company's next product was a similarly expanded replacement for MacWrite.
 Like FullPaint, the new product would include a true GUI display, expand the capabilities of the program to allow it to work with larger documents, and combine features seen in other programs and add-ons.
 Among its many new features was multi-column layouts, flowing text around irregular objects (normally images), automatic creation of indexes and table of contents, among others.
 It also, like FullPaint, more closely followed the Mac interface, allowing the user to work in a page view that exactly matched the output, as opposed to MacWrite's semi-WYSIWYG display.
 FullWrite also included the ability to attach notes to any object in the document, whether that be paragraphs, images or outliner items.

 Another emerging concept that fed into the development of FullWrite was a number of recently introduced outliner products, notably the seminal MORE, released on the Mac in June 1986.
 Outliners allowed the user to jot down quick topic headings and then expand them at any time, including the ability to re-arrange the document simply by dragging the appropriate header to a new location.
 MORE led to significant interest in the market and the underlying concept of a hierarchical view that could be used to reorganize a document had a natural fit with long-document preparation that FullWrite was targeting.
 FullWrite's outliner was used to drive the creation of various lists like the table of contents, semi-automating that task, and by using the notes feature one could quickly jot down an outline of the document and then leave notes about what to put in each section.